Volunteer with Interfaith Caregivers and help your neighbor in need

 All new Peer Leaders receive specialized training in the approved 24-week curriculum, learning how to perform each low-impact exercise correctly, and how to help facilitate individual classes as needed.
 They also receive important health information about osteoporosis, improving mobility and balance, and how to build strong bones.

 Looking for work experience to build your resume?
-Would you like to put your experience and organizational skills to work for the greater good?
+Would you like to put your skills to work for the greater good?
 We need administrative support volunteers like you.

 If you have experience with clerical work, event planning or fundraising – or you would like to get experience – please consider volunteering with us.
 We need help managing our database, proof-reading, preparing mailings, filing, producing special events and reaching out to the community.